DocNow/twarc/README.md

 ### Filter

-The `filter` command will use Twitter's [statuses/filter](https://dev.twitter.com/streaming/reference/post/statuses/filter) API to collect tweets as they happen.
+The `filter` command will use Twitter's [statuses/filter](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/filter-realtime/api-reference/post-statuses-filter) API to collect tweets as they happen.

     twarc filter blacklivesmatter,blm > tweets.jsonl

-Please note that the syntax for the Twitter's track queries is slightly different than what queries in their search API.
-So please consult the documentation on how best to express the filter option you are using.
+Please note that the syntax for the Twitter's track queries is significantly different than what queries in their search API.
+Consult the [track documentation](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/filter-realtime/guides/basic-stream-parameters#track) on how best to express the filter option you are using.

 Use the `follow` command line argument if you would like to collect tweets from a given user id as they happen.
 This includes retweets.
 For example this will